The Fee-Only Difference

 b.) a performance-based fee charges as a percentage of profits on accounts manager, or

-d.) an hourly fee invoiced on a per-service or per-project basis.
+c.) an hourly fee invoiced on a per-service, per-project, or monthly / annual retainer basis.

 Our fixed management fees start at 1.5% per year of assets under our management, and are reduced as the account gets larger or stays with us longer.
 Alternately, clients may instead choose to pay a performance fee of 25% of the total return on their account above the previous high water mark (explained here) with no fixed fee.
 We also manage accounts with a negotiated combination of these two fee structures.